ratfactor/ziglings/README.md

 ## Getting Started

-Install a [master build](https://ziglang.org/download/) of the Zig compiler.
+Install a [development build](https://ziglang.org/download/) of the Zig compiler.
+(See the "master" section of the downloads page.)

-Verify the installation and version of `zig` like so:
+Verify the installation and build version of `zig` like so:

 ```bash
 $ zig version